 I hate it when people judge based on what they know.
 What you know is not the only thing that happens.

-Just because it was easy for YOU got hired and get accommodations doesn’t mean it will be easy for someone else.
+Just because it was easy for YOU to get hired and get accommodations doesn’t mean it will be easy for someone else.

 If gaining employment/accommodations was ‘so easy’ then 80% of adults with autism wouldn’t be unemployed.
 Disabled folks in general would be working if it was as simple as you think.